 The school views all teachers in the school throughout all programmes as language teachers.
-It is acknowledged that some teachers are more proficient in their mother tongue than in the language of instruction in the school.
+It is acknowledged that some teachers are more proficient in their home languagethan in the language of instruction in the school.
 The school takes responsibility for ensuring that such teachers are appropriately trained to teach in the language of instruction.

-Importance of mother tongue
+Importance of home language

-The language policy recognizes the transfer of cognitive skills from the mother tongue to English and vice versa and the acquisition of additional languages.
+The language policy recognizes the transfer of cognitive skills from the home language to English and vice versa and the acquisition of additional languages.
 This process encourages the acquisition of higher-order thinking skills and the development of multiple perspectives.
 The policy also recognizes the importance of all teachers differentiating instruction for students at different levels of language acquisition.